Johnny Lujack, 1947 Heisman winner who led Notre Dame to 3 national titles, dies at the age of 98

-(AP) – Johnny Lujack, the Heisman Trophy-winning quarterback who led Notre Dame to three national championships in the 1940s, died in Florida on Tuesday following a brief illness.
-He was 98.
+Johnny Lujack was one of the faces of Notre Dame’s golden age, the second of three Irish players to win the Heisman Trophy in the 1940s and the quarterback of three national championship teams.

+“Even by Notre Dame standards, you always felt he was larger than life,” said John Heisler, who has written a dozen books on the history of the storied program where he was once was an associate athletic director.
+“Part of that comes with winning the Heisman Trophy, part comes from being a quarterback at Notre Dame and part comes from the sheer force of his personality.”

-Lujack’s death was confirmed by his granddaughter, Amy Schiller, who said he had entered hospice care recently after having been in good health until a couple of weeks ago.
+Lujack died at age 98 in Naples, Florida, on Tuesday following a brief illness.
+His granddaughter, Amy Schiller, said he had recently entered hospice care after having been in good health until a couple of weeks ago.

 “He was not only a legend in Notre Dame football and the sports world,” Schiller said, “he was a legend as a father and grandfather and great grandfather.”

-Lujack is considered one of the greatest Notre Dame players of all time, having won the Heisman in 1947 and leading the Irish to national titles in 1943, 1946 and 1947.
+Lujack is considered one of the greatest Notre Dame players of all time.
+He was a two-time unanimous All-American who won the Heisman in 1947 and led the Irish to national titles in 1943, 1946 and 1947.
+He also lettered in baseball, basketball and track.

-Lujack posted a 20-1-1 record as starting quarterback for coach Frank Leahy.
-He played for the Irish in 1942 and ‘43, served two years in the Navy during World War II, and returned to Notre Dame for the 1946 and ’47 seasons.
+Lujack was ahead of his time as a passer and posted a 20-1-1 record as starting quarterback for coach Frank Leahy.
+The native of Connellsville, Pennsylvania, played for the Irish in 1942 and ‘43, served two years in the Navy during World War II, and returned to Notre Dame for the 1946 and ’47 seasons.

 He was The Associated Press athlete of the year in 1947, when he was a first-round draft pick of the Chicago Bears.
 He played four seasons for the Bears, leading the team in scoring each year before retiring at age 26.